Sep9

 Teaches how God doesn’t give up on us immediately or easily, but tries all ways to reform us and call us back to Himself.

-Teaches how God doesn’t ask for much, but only that we respond with gratitude and obedience for all He’s done.
+Teaches how God doesn’t ask for much, just a little gratitude and appreciation for all He’s done.

 Displays how even wicked people can have a sense of justice.-(V. 41)